JupiterXiaoxiaoYu/zkwasm-development-recipe/docs/zkWasm Mini Rollup.md

 The above code constructs the base command with:

-- test dry-run: Executes in test mode for debugging
+- `test dry-run`: Executes in test mode for debugging
-- --params: Points to proving parameters
+- `--params`: Points to proving parameters
-- --wasm: Specifies the WASM image to execute
+- `--wasm`: Specifies the WASM image to execute

 ##### Input Parameters
 ```ts